CookieJari/Lam-ang/README.md

 ## How to use Andrew's Tilemap
 ### Top Soil
 There are 5 variants of soil to be used.
 Each variant has 3 columns and 5 rows.
 We have multiple variants to avoid the look of repetetiveness.
-Please use different variants together when possible.
+Please use different variants together when possible.<br>

-You are also given two types of grass block per variant
+You are also given two types of grass block per variant <br>

-Labelled in the image are the columns L, M, R
+Labelled in the image are the columns L, M, R <br>
 L = These blocks are used on the left most part of the ground.
-Use this only when the block on the left is not soil and the right side is soil
+Use this only when the block on the left is not soil and the right side is soil <br>
 M = These are the middle blocks.
-These are used when both sides are soil.
+These are used when both sides are soil. <br>
 R = These blocks are used on the right most part of the ground.
-Use this only when the block on the right is not soil and the left side is not soil
+Use this only when the block on the right is not soil and the left side is not soil <br>

 <img src="./img/top soil.png">